anthony-aylward/ctr-med-prog/README.md

 a surge of reported threats against abortion providers followed the release of CMP's videos.

+On November 27, 2015, a [mass shooting](https://www.nytimes.com/2015/11/29/us/colorado-springs-planned-parenthood-shooting.html?smid=pl-share) occurred in a Planned Parenthood clinic in Colorado Springs, Colorado, resulting in the deaths of three people and injuries to nine.

 These facts demonstrate, at a minimum, that CMP's audience includes people willing to perform acts of violence and terrorism in the name of pro-life ideology.